magohl/TalkToMeAPI/README.md

 # TalkToMeAPI - Text-to-speech Azure API App

-This is a simple proof-of-concept of a Azure API App to be used in a Azure Logic App.
+This is a simple proof-of-concept of a custom Azure API App to be used in a Azure Logic App.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

 There are two main parts.
 First the API that hosts a SignalR hub and the second one is the UI that connects one (or more) browser as the API App "Loudspeaker".

-As an Azure API App is just a 'normal' Web App it can host both
+As an Azure API App is just a 'normal' Web App it can host both and no other deployment is needed.

 - **WebAPI**
   - SignalR Hub